 I'm pretty sure you are familiar with how to grow roses from cuttings.
 But learning how to do it properly is another question!
 Rooting rose stems cuttings done right will increase your chance of propagating your own roses successfully.

-In this article, I’ll be covering not just the basics.
-You’ll also learn some advanced tips on how to grow roses from cuttings, and more.
+In this article, I'll be covering not just the basics.
+You'll also learn some advanced tips on how to grow roses from cuttings and more.

 How to Grow Roses From Cuttings | A Step-By-Step Guide

-The Best Time Grow Roses From Cuttings
+Step 1.
+Determine the Best Time to Grow Roses From Cuttings

 Generally, you should be able to propagate roses from cuttings at any time.
 However, the best stem cuttings are usually from the new growths in Spring or early Summer.
 You'll have more success in these new stems rather than using hardened wood.

 Specifically, you can propagate from any of three stages of the rose's new growth:

 - Softwood cuttings are the new stems you find that are just starting to mature.
 The best softwood cuttings come from stems of a rose flower that is starting to drop its petals.

 - Semi-hardwood cuttings are firmer stems that have matured for a while.
 You'll recognize these stems by the presence of rose hips or fruit.

 - Hardwood cuttings are the dormant stems of the rose and the most difficult to propagate.